Saranyajayakumaran/Expensify/README.md

   - Scroll down to the "Deployment Method" section on your app's dashboard.
   - Select GitHub as the deployment method.
   - Connect your Heroku app to your GitHub repository by searching for and selecting the repository name.
-  - Optionally, enable automatic deploys if you want your Heroku app to update automatically whenever changes are pushed to the connected GitHub repository.
+  - Optionally, enable automatic deployment if you want your Heroku app to update automatically whenever changes are pushed to the connected GitHub repository.
   - Click the "Deploy Branch" button to manually deploy your application for the first time.